SustechSTA303/STA303-Assignment01/ZhangChi_12110821_assign1.md

 ###  Accuracy

-1. From the picture below, except for `L1 Loss`, the testing accuracy of other 3 loss fucntions have an overall increasing trend.
+1. From the picture below, except for `L1 Loss`, the testing accuracy of other 3 loss functions have an overall increasing trend.
 In addition,  we can also find that, to some extent, Adam optimizer has great advantages in improving the accuracy of the model.

 ![Acc1](fig/Acc1.svg)

 > According to the figure, after referring some materials, I find that `L1 Loss` is not good at multi-classification.
 So I will not talk much about it in the second half of the report.

-2. Inspecting the picture,  there are same performances in distinict loss functions.
+2. Inspecting the picture,  there are same performances in distinct loss functions.
+It is notable that, in SGD optimizer,  `Focal Loss(Gamma = 0.5)`has the highest accuracy, while in Adam, it is `CE Loss` that is greatest.

 ![Acc2](fig/Acc2.svg)

 ### Convergence Speed

 1. As presented in the diagram, for 3 loss functions, Adam optimizer has a better performance in convergence speed than SGD optimizer, which can make loss functions converge faster.
-More specifically, loss fucntion in Adam can be approximatelty converged in 15 epochs instead of nearly 25 epochs like SGD.
-However, the Adam comes to be more fluctuated than SGD in the second half of the epoches.
+More specifically, loss function in Adam can be approximately converged in 15 epochs instead of nearly 25 epochs like SGD.
+However, the Adam comes to be more fluctuated than SGD in the second half of the epochs.

 <img src="fig/Con1.svg" alt="Con1" style="zoom:80%;" />

-2. In SGD optimizer, It can be found from the figure that the `Cross-Entropy Loss`is conveging faster than `Focal Loss(Gamma = 0.5)`and `Focal Loss(Gamma = 2)`.
+2. In SGD optimizer, It can be found from the figure that the `Focal Loss(Gamma = 0.5)`is converging faster than `Cross-Entropy Loss`and `Focal Loss(Gamma = 2)`.

 ![Con2](fig/Con2.svg)

 ### Overfitting and Generalization

-1. In each subgraph, the training loss and test loss decrease gradually with the increase of training rounds.
+1. In each sub graph, the training loss and test loss decrease gradually with the increase of training rounds.
 This is because as the model is trained, the model gradually learns better feature representations, resulting in lower loss values.
 And for 3 distinct loss function, it is clear that all the testing losses are lower than the training loss, meaning that models have good performance in the generalization instead of overfitting (maybe it is just underfitting).

 ![O1](fig/O1.svg)

 2. Then we need to note the difference between training losses and testing losses.
 The closer distance can get to 0, the more model will generalize.
-Hence, in SGD optimizer,  the generalization of `Focal Loss(Gamma = 0.5)` is remarkable, then `CE Entropy Loss`, `Focal Loss(Gamma = 2)`and follow.
-However, as for Adam optimizer, all three performed pretty well, none of them were particularly bad in generalization.
+Hence, both in SGD and Adam optimizers,  the generalization of `Focal Loss(Gamma = 0.5)` is remarkable, then `CE Entropy Loss`, and `Focal Loss(Gamma = 2)`follows.

 ![O2](fig/O2.svg)